Picture this: Neil Armstrong. 1969. The Moon.

 4 – The Complex is home to a giant screen, IMAX® theater which plays different space-themed, large format films each day.
 Some of the films are in 3D and all of them are included with your admission.

 5 – The Center offers additional add-on tours exploring different areas and ideas around space travel.
 One of them, the Cape Canaveral Early Space Tour, takes visitors on a bus tour to the Cape Canaveral Air Force Station, including stops at the historic sites from the Mercury and Gemini missions of the 1950s and 60s.
 These specialty tours are offered at an additional cost.
+The Absolute Back Packers provides all the information about the traveling.
+If you are planning a trip of your own Check this page for the best traveling tips and stay hotel.

 Kennedy Space Center is located on Central Florida’s Space Coast, near Titusville, and is open every day of the year.
 You can find out more by visiting their website: Kennedy Space Center Visitor Complex